Skip to content

 Appointment Letter Language (example)

-The mentor has sufficient funds in the “RO1 funds” (multiple funding sources can be listed) to sponsor you for the period of 10/01/2022 to 09/30/2027 and has the intention to extend the appointment during the funding period depending on your performance.
-This could be considered in the preparation of your visa documents by ISSS.
+The mentor has sufficient funds from [specific funding source, such as R01 funds, start-up funds, fellowship support, or grant name] to sponsor you for the period of [start date] to [end date] and intends to extend the appointment during the funding period, contingent upon satisfactory performance and continued funding availability.
+This may be considered by ISSS in the preparation of your visa documents.

 Related FAQs